skip to main content

 Clive - Tukituki horse trail

 This horse trail runs from Clive, along ‘Muddy Creek’ estuary, down to the Tukituki River and through to River Road.
-There’s a mix of riverside trails next to stopbanks with coastal views and a rural outlook.
+On this ride you’ll enjoy coastal views and rural outlooks.

-Look for the ‘Horse Trail' signs on the way.
+Look for the ‘Horse Trail' signs to guide your way.

 Below you will find the route, map, and parking information.